UKCloud/documentation/articles/draas/draas-sco.md

 ## About Disaster Recovery as a Service

 Disaster Recovery as a Service is a powerful, self-service replication and recovery tool that can improve organisational resilience and enable seamless migration of applications between your local VMware or Hyper-V powered data centre and UKCloud's disaster recovery enabled regions.
-This means that, in the event of a VM being compromised such as a local hardware failure, a power outage or security incidents such as theft or WAN connectivity disruption, you can quickly recover your VMs to the UKCloud platform and ensure that the disruption to your service is minimised.
+This means that, in the event of a VM being compromised such as a local hardware failure, a power outage or security incident, such as theft or WAN connectivity disruption, you can quickly recover your VMs to the UKCloud platform and ensure that the disruption to your service is minimised.

 Once configured, you can protect VMs by adding them to a virtual protection group (VPG).
 Each VM in the VPG is synchronised to your recovery site on UKCloud, and a journal is created.
 After this initial sync, each subsequent write operation to the VM is processed as normal on your site and a copy is asynchronously sent to the recovery site and written to the journal.